 Impressive.

-The FS14i we’re here to discuss now is part of their FreeStride series (which also contains the FS10i), but they’ve also got several front drive and rear drive models to choose from too.
+The FS14i we’re here to discuss now is part of their FreeStride series (which also contains the FS10i), but they’ve also got a few front drive models to choose from too.

-The FS14i is their highest-end elliptical to date and at the time of writing this goes costs around $2500 (although it goes on sale occasionally for a few hundred less).
+The FS14i is their highest-end elliptical to date and it usually costs somewhere around $2500 (although it goes on sale occasionally for a few hundred less).

 Pros